You’re just starting out as a physician, and the idea of having your own private practice seems enticing.

 The Benefits Of Starting Your Own Private Practice

-You have the ability to control your own costs, and to personally make the decisions that will affect your bottom line.
+But you have the ability to control your own costs, and to personally make the decisions that will affect your bottom line.

 One of the biggest benefits, though, is the total control you have over the quality of care you provide your patients, and the type of treatments you provide.